 ALEPH FINANCE, approved trading name of PAIRSTECH CAPITAL MANAGEMENT LLP

-Community investment firm with registered office in UK, 1/1A Telegraph Street, London - England - EC2R 7AR, VAT number n.
+Community investment firm with registered office in UK, Tallis House, 2 Tallis Street, London EC4Y 0AB - England, VAT number n.
 927253419, registered under n.
 477155 of the register of companies authorized to provide financial services kept by the Financial Conduct Authority.

 Share capital subscribed and paid up: 654,201 GBP

 Advising on investments (except on Pension Transfers and Pension Opt Outs)